jihane-designer/jihane-designer/README.md

-- 👋 Hi, I’m @jihane-designer
+ 👋 Hi, I’m @jihane-designer
-- 👀 I’m interested in Design and Artificial intelligence
-- 🌱 I’m currently learning new skills using AI technology
-- 💞️ I’m looking to collaborate on exciting projects
+ 👀 I’m interested in Design and Artificial intelligence 🌱 I’m currently unemployed.
+So I invest all my time in learning new skills in AI technology and design 💞️ I’m looking to collaborate on exciting projects
-- 📫 How to reach me ...
+ 📫 You can reach me in private
-- 😄 Pronouns: ...
+ 😄
-- ⚡ Fun fact: ...

 <!---
 jihane-designer/jihane-designer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.